Tokyo subway metro pass – Your ticket to navigating Tokyo on the cheap

 The ticket is valid for one day, but you can specify the date when you buy it.

-* Prices as in May 2025 for adult tickets.
+* Prices above as in April 2026 for adult tickets.
 Child tickets are discounted by 50% and are for kids aged 11 or under.

-So, you’re going to look at your itinerary for the day, check which lines you will use to travel around, and decide if it’s a day for a pass and which version would be more economical.
+Before you buy any of these passes, it's best to check your itinerary for the day and see if they will save you money.
 Remember private lines, like the Yurikamome to Odaiba, are not covered by any of these passes.
-So if, for example, you’re off to spend the day in Odaiba, your best bet is probably buying a Yurikamome day pass instead.
+So if, for example, you’re off to spend the day in Odaiba and won't be using the subway much, your best bet is probably buying a Yurikamome day pass instead.

 The various day-passes available cover different lines.
 Only the combination ticket described above covers the JR lines in Tokyo, though.